arron-speake-bluefruit/libCLI/readme.md

 ### Test suite

 Previous versions of this library has proper testing, its very important to re-add comprehensive tests to this library.

+### Parsing for arguments with unsigned integral types

+Currently, unsigned types are not parsed correctly.